davidtkramer/typical-data/README.md

 ### Attributes

-This simplest factory defines default attributes for an object.
+A factory defines default attributes for an object.
 Providing an explicit type to the `attributes` method will enable type-checking in the factory definition and when building objects.

 ```typescript
 import { Factory } from 'typical-data';